satriyoaji/bookstore-api-nodejs/Readme.md

 4. Also fill out the `./config/config.json` same as `./src/config.ts` in the `dbConfig` variable
 5. Run the DB migration using command `npx sequelize-cli db:migrate`
 6. Then Run the app using command `yarn dev` or `npm run dev`.
 For the default, The service will be available on `localhost:8080` on your local
+7. You can visit `localhost:8080/api-docs` to see all the API docs.